section-engineering-education/engineering-education/content/articles/how-to-set-up-and-configure-redis-caching-for-wordpress/index.md

 Next, you need to download PuTTY.
 PuTTY is an open-source SSH and telnet client for the Windows platform.
 [Download PuTTY](https://www.putty.org/) it and install it on your computer.

 Once PuTTY is installed, search for PuTTYgen on your computer and launch it.
-Here we need to covert the key pair we previously created to a public-private key file.
-On PuTTYgen, load the key, click generate and save a private key.
+Here we need to convert the key pair we previously created to a public-private key file.
+Then, on PuTTYgen, load the key, click generate and save a private key.

 ![ppk](/engineering-education/how-to-set-up-and-configure-redis-caching-for-wordpress/ppk.png)

 Open PuTTY and enter the server hostname/domain name.
-So navigate to session and enter your IP address on a domain name (if you have set one).
+So navigate to the session and enter your IP address or a domain name (if you have set one).

 ![putty-ip-address-session](/engineering-education/how-to-set-up-and-configure-redis-caching-for-wordpress/putty-ip-address-session.png)

-navigate to connections SSH Auth and load the SSH key that you have just saved above and click open to connect
+Navigate to Connections 🡪 SSH 🡪 Auth and load the SSH key that you have just saved above and click open to connect

 ![load-ppk](/engineering-education/how-to-set-up-and-configure-redis-caching-for-wordpress/load-ppk.png)

-- Once a terminal is launched, enter bitnami as login.
-Bitnami is the default user name set when installing WordPress.
+Once a terminal is launched, enter bitnami as login.
+Bitnami is the default username set when installing WordPress.
 If you have modified your username, just enter that in the terminal.
 We have an interactive terminal that we can use to add libraries and extensions to the WordPress server.

 ![login-terminal](/engineering-education/how-to-set-up-and-configure-redis-caching-for-wordpress/login-terminal.png)